zammad/zammad-documentation/install/package.rst

 (optional) Node.js
 ~~~~~~~~~~~~~~~~~~

-Zammad requires Node.js for compiling it's assets.
+Zammad requires Node.js for compiling its assets.
 Package installations by default come shipped with assets compiled already.

-You'll only have to install this package in case you're going to change
+You'll only have to install ``Node.js`` in case you're going to change
 ``CSS`` or ``JS`` files.

 .. tabs::